GLRT Detector

 Details

-Select this check box to output the maximum likelihood estimate of the signal parameters through the Param port.
+Select this option to output a maximum likelihood estimate of the signal parameters via the Param port.

 Default value |